IsraelShowell/Next-Generation-Website/README.md

 # Version: 1.00

 # Description:
-This is a basic HTML/CSS website that incorperates Javascript to provide a dynamic experience for users.
+This is a basic HTML/CSS website that incorporates Javascript to provide a dynamic experience for users.
 I did this project in order to my practice HTML/CSS and Javascript - Tutorial done by Brian Design on Youtube I am hosting the website for free by InfinityFree.com